Memory That Survives

 Open gallery ->Patch notes, AI-authored change history, and the running technical paper trail.

-Read logs ->Server recaps, lore, and dispatches from the live origin instance.
+Read logs ->Server recaps, lore, and posts from the live origin instance.

 SQLite3 handles auth, system state, quotes, and operational metadata, while LanceDB powers vector retrieval.
 The split keeps the stack practical while making long-term memory feel rich.

-Alex routes across OpenAI models for reasoning, realtime voice, and media work, with xAI available for alternate text behavior.
+Alex chooses among OpenAI models for reasoning, realtime voice, and media work, with xAI available for alternate text behavior.
 The goal is not one model everywhere; it is the right model for the right mood and task.

 The website is not static marketing.
 It exposes live logs, vibes, graph state, context summaries, and system health so Alex feels inspectable rather than hidden behind a black box.